daqhris/OpenDesignLab-Textile/README.md

 **By**: Chris-Armel Iradukunda (daqhris)

 **About & Bio**:
-A textile-made travel document of Belgian photographs that keeps the stamps my body could not carry.
+A textile-made travel document for Belgian photographs that keeps the stamps my body could not carry.
 The booklet archives global visas, outdoor walks, and an expired Burundian passport that nonetheless maps a life in motion during exile.
 A stitched “passport” that denies state mobility yet records the slow, legal and poetic passage of a self through places.

 As an “undocumented” artist who is physically bound by legal borders, but traverses digital landscapes with technological precision, my work embodies human resilience.
 Each black-and-white photograph stamped on a colorful fabric page records moments of reclaimed agency, frames landscapes of memories, and stitches together a personal narrative from a native country to a country of refuge.

-### Portrait
+### Portrait-Tablet

 **Title**: Gemini's Handheld Autoportrait
 **Subtitle**: This Is Not A Google Tablet